 You’re not a failure at breastfeeding…they just didn’t warn you.

 They didn’t warn you how hard it could be.
 They didn’t tell you about all the problems that could occur.
 They didn’t tell you it isn’t always this easy natural experience.
 Sometimes it’s hard and you have to fight to keep at it.
 And once you solve one thing a new issue or baby behavior will crop up.
 Breastfeeding is tough but worthwhile.
 I just wish I’d been prepared and it would’ve saved a lot of tears, stress, and feelings of failure.
-Read my story of breastfeeding struggles below and check out my tips at the bottom to help set yourself up for success in your own breastfeeding journey.
+Read my story of breastfeeding struggles below and check out breastfeeding tips at the bottom to help set yourself up for success in your own breastfeeding journey.

 My Breastfeeding Journey

 When I was pregnant breastfeeding was just something I expected to do.
 It still seemed kind of odd to me as my breasts had always been a sexual thing, so it was odd to think that I would be feeding a small child from them.
 I was afraid it might be painful and worried about my ability to tough it out…but I never expected to struggle to do it at all.
 Unfortunately, I wasn’t aware of what an intricate dance breastfeeding is or how many things can go wrong.
+I didn’t know that we would both need to learn how to breastfeed.

 I was exhausted once my daughter was born.
 I remember asking if I should try to breastfeed with this warm wriggly being on my chest.
 The nurse said some babies don’t want to nurse right away.
 We were then separated for several hours as she went to observation.
 Once reunited we struggled to breastfeed and spoke with two lactation consultants at the hospital.
 We worked with pumps, SNS systems, and nipple shields.
 They evaluated her but seemed unsure as to whether she had any tongue or lip tie causing problems.
 We were discharged and told to pump to get my supply up, try the nipple shield, use an SNS system, and supplement if need be.